ContosoBikeRental/BikeSharingSampleApp/README.md

 ## Setup

-1. Create an AKS cluster with Azure Dev Spaces by running the following script, specifying the AKS name and region:
+1. Create an AKS resource group, specifying its name and region:

     ```
-    source ./create-aks.sh bikesharing01 eastus2
+    az group create --name bikesharinggroup --location eastus2
     ```

-    This sets up an AKS cluster named `bikesharing01` in resource group `bikesharing01` in the `eastus2` region.

-2. Run the app's API and Data services.
+2. Create a Kubernetes cluster in AKS:

     ```
-    source ./build-run-app.sh
+    az aks create -g bikesharinggroup -n bikesharingcluster --location eastus2 --kubernetes-version 1.12.5 --node-vm-size Standard_DS2_v2 --node-count 1 --generate-ssh-keys --disable-rbac
     ```

+3. Enable Azure Dev Spaces for the cluster we just created:

+    ```
+    az aks use-dev-spaces -g bikesharinggroup -n bikesharingcluster --space dev --yes
+    ```

+    We now have an AKS cluster named `bikesharingcluster` in resource group `bikesharinggroup` in the `eastus2` region with Azure Dev Spaces enabled.

+4. Select the `dev` parent space:

+    ```
+    azds space select -n dev
+    ```

+5. We now need to retrieve the host suffix.
+To do this, run the following command and note the `HostSuffix` field's value:

+    ```
+    azds show-context
+    ```

+6. We have to update some of our code with this host suffix.
+Search for `<REPLACE_ME_BY_HOST_SUFFIX>` strings in the repository, and replace them by the host suffix.
+Here are the paths of the `values.yaml` files where such replacements should be made:

+    ```
+    .\bikesharingweb\charts\bikesharingweb\values.yaml
+    .\chart\values.yaml
+    .\Gateway\charts\gateway\values.yaml
+    ```

-    Tip: Ensure you run this command from the source repository's root folder.
+7. From the source repository's root folder, navigate to the `chart` folder:

-3. Open the web frontend in a browser (the previous script displays the webapp's url, or run `azds list-uris`).
+    ```
+    cd chart
+    ```

+8. Run the app's API and Data services:

+    ```
+    helm init --wait
+    helm install -n bikesharing . --dep-up --namespace dev --wait
+    ```

+9. Run `azds list-uris` to display the web frontend's url, and open it in a browser.
 Sign into the web app using one of the sample customer accounts, as defined in the file [PopulateDatabase/data.json](PopulateDatabase/data.json).

 ## Set the app's state for the demo